cybozu/duck/README.md

 Options:
-  --inputsRoot            A root directory to serve                                       [string] --closureLibraryDir     Closure Library directory                                       [string] --depsJs                A path to deps.js to save and load                              [string] --skipInitialBuild, -s  Don't build Soy and deps.js before serving    [boolean] [default: false] --port                  A port number to listen                         [number] [default: 9810] --host                  A host to listen                         [string] [default: "localhost"] --config                A path to duck.config.js, the extension can be ommited          [string] --noTTY                 Output in noTTY mode                          [boolean] [default: false] -v, --version           Show version number                                            [boolean] -h, --help              Show help                                                      [boolean]
+  --inputsRoot            A root directory to serve                                       [string] --closureLibraryDir     A root directory of Closure Library                             [string] --depsJs                A path to deps.js to save and load                              [string] --depsWorkers           The number of workers to analyze deps              [number] [default: 4] --config                A path to duck.config.js, the extension can be ommited          [string] --noTTY                 Output in noTTY mode                          [boolean] [default: false] --skipInitialBuild, -s  Don't build Soy and deps.js before serving    [boolean] [default: false] --port                  A port number to listen                         [number] [default: 9810] --host                  A host to listen                         [string] [default: "localhost"] -v, --version           Show version number                                            [boolean] -h, --help              Show help                                                      [boolean]
 ```